Ferrari Daytona SP3: Interior

 The seats are new and have an ergonomic wraparound design; they provide a snug fit for the driver and passenger for comfortable yet secure seating.
 The seat design consists of a two-piece setup with the main seat bucket and the headrest as a separate unit.
 As the seats are not adjustable, similar to the Enzo and LaFerrari, the pedal box can be adjusted by moving it forward or backward to adjust to the driver's leg space.

 Aerodynamics

 The SP3 makes use of passive aerodynamics to generate downforce.
-Ferrari chief technology officer Michael Leiters says the Daytona SP3 generates around 500 lbs of downforce at 125 mph without any active aerodynamic devices.
+Ferrari chief technology officer Michael Leiters says the Daytona SP3 generates around 500 lb of downforce at 125 mph without any active aerodynamic devices.
 The radiator cooling duct design is revised and now located inside the door trim, similar to the McLaren P1, which does not require external cooling ducts behind the door, as seen in previous Ferrari models.

 Marketing

 The Daytona SP3 was fully unveiled at the Finali Mondiali Ferrari event, which also included Corsa Clienti cars on 22 November 2021 at the Mugello Circuit.
 The SP3 was taken on a lap of the track with two 330 P4s (chassis 0856 and chassis 0858) and a 412 P (chassis 0844) in photo finish, to commemorate Ferrari's 1-2-3 win at the 24 Hours of Daytona in 1967.

 Ferrari's marketing and sales head, Enrico Galliera, confirmed that all 599 examples of the SP3 have already been sold by invitation to previous Ferrari owners for around $2.25 million each, following the tradition of limited edition Ferraris being sold even before manufacturing started.
 All 499 owners of the Monza SP1 and SP2 have also purchased the SP3.
 The remaining 100 examples have been sold to private collectors who own previous limited edition Ferraris.
 A hypercar owner claimed a required £30 million Ferrari purchase history to be invited to purchase an SP3.

 A 600th example was built and sold at 2025 Monterey Car Week with all proceeds going to The Ferrari Foundation.
 RM Sotheby's auctioned the SP3 dubbed 'Tailor Made' and finished in a unique two-tone black and yellow livery for 26,000,000 USD.